debfx/check_dane/README.md

     -h, --help            show this help message and exit --host HOST, -H HOST  Hostname to check.
-    --port PORT, -p PORT  Connect to TCP port.
+    --port PORT, -p PORT  TCP port to check.
+    --connect-host CONNECT_HOST, --ip CONNECT_HOST, -I CONNECT_HOST
+                          Connect to this host instead of --host.
+    --connect-port CONNECT_PORT
-    --ip IP, -I IP        Connect to this IP instead of resolving the host.
+                          Connect to this port instead of --port.
     --starttls {smtp,imap,xmpp}
                           Send the protocol-specific messages to enable TLS.
     --check-pkix          Additionally perform traditional checks on the